PrestaShopCorp/docker-compose-kickstarter/README.md

 # Docker Compose Kickstarter

-A docker-compose kickstarter for PrestaShop.
+This is docker-compose kickstarter for PrestaShop.
 This project relies on [ngrok](https://ngrok.com) to open a network edge endpoint, but [localtunnel](https://github.com/localtunnel/localtunnel) could be used as well.

 Requirements: